-- Create a working group of HOD members representing each of the AVMA membership categories (employment type, species contacted) that are not currently represented within HAC members and utilize this group when issues arise that are outside the scope of the current HAC members professional experiences.

-- a.
-Private Clinical Practice: Small Animal

-- b.
-Private Clinical Practice: Equine

-- c.
-Private Clinical Practice: Food Animal

-- d.
-Private Clinical Practice: Poultry

-- e.
-Private Clinical Practice: Exotics/Avian (non-poultry)

-- f.
-Academia

-- g.
-Government

-- h.
-Industry/Commercial

-- i.
-Laboratory Animal

-- j.
-Wildlife/Zoo

-- 2. After every BOD meeting, ensure a written report of key points is disseminated to HOD members within 14 days.

-- 3. Before every HAC meeting, disseminate the meeting agenda to HOD members.

-- After every HAC meeting, disseminate a summary of key points to HOD members within 21 days.

-- 5. After every HOD meeting, disseminate a summary to HOD members within 21 days.

-- In the event summary documents, agendas, or reports are not disseminated by the HAC Chair in a timely manner, alternatives should be explored to ensure the HOD and BOD remain informed.
+- Create an ad hoc working group composed of HOD members that are not currently serving on the HAC, to address issues that fall outside the scope of current HAC members professional expertise.
+Membership may include non-HOD members as appropriate. - 2.
+After every BOD meeting, ensure a written report of key points is disseminated to HOD members within 14 days. - 3.
+Before every HAC meeting, disseminate the meeting agenda to HOD members. - 4.
+After every HAC meeting, disseminate a summary of key points to HOD members within 21 days. - 5.
+After every HOD meeting, disseminate a summary to HOD members within 21 days. - In the event summary documents, agendas, or reports are not disseminated by the HAC Chair in a timely manner, alternatives should be explored to ensure the HOD and BOD remain informed.